kittyfishfrommars/grav-skeleton-oxygen/user/themes/oxygen/README.md

 The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type:

-    bin/gpm install solstice
+    bin/gpm install oxygen

 This will install the theme into your `/user/themes` directory within Grav.
-Its files can be found under `user/themes/solstice`.
+Its files can be found under `user/themes/oxygen`.

 > This method will copy the sample pages provided in the `_demo/pages` folder to your `user/pages` folder so that the theme will work out of the box with placeholder content.